varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ----

 ====
-Other and/or Un-Official Resources
+ Other and/or Unofficial Resources
 ====

 * The ROS / Robotics Sub Reddits are Great!
-* There is an "un-official" `ROS Discord <https://discord.com/invite/HnVcz5a>`_.
+* There is an "unofficial" `ROS Discord <https://discord.com/invite/HnVcz5a>`_.

   * Please try using ROS Answers first.